 end is kind of related to the carousel styling, it hides the dots where scroll-snap-type is not

-Last bit is probably the most important.
-We add a little CSS to make sure the code is responsive
+The last bit is probably the most important.
+We add a little CSS to make sure the code is

 src/components/Projects.module.scss to match this:

 That's it!
 What do you think of the CSS only carousel in Gatsby?
 I think this is the first component I have coded where there are more lines of CSS code than JSX 😀.
 It started out as a much shorter post, but I wanted to flesh it out to a fully featured, real-world example, so it would have more practical use.
 Thanks for following all the way through to the end 🙏🏽.

 Share your own CSS only carousel in Gatsby implementation on Twitter.
 Use the